Oculomotor Response as an Objective Assessment for Mild TBI in the Pediatric Population (2017-2018)

 - Bruce Capehart, School of Medicine-Psychiatry and Behavioral Sciences

-- Jason Luck, Pratt School - Biomedical Engineering
+- Jason Luck, Pratt School of Engineering-Biomedical Engineering

-- Adam Mehlenbacher, School of Medicine-Surgery: Otolaryngology - Head and Neck Surgery
+- Adam Mehlenbacher, School of Medicine-Head and Neck Surgery and Communication Sciences

 /graduate Team Members